corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 >
 > &mdash; Paul Dix, Founder & CTO, InfluxData, on [Rust in Production](/podcast/s01e01-influxdata?t=55%3A40)

-[^races]: To be fair, Rust's type system doesn't catch all data races, but types that truly can't be shared between threads without synchronization won't compile.
-You can still have logic bugs in your synchronization, but you won't have the kind of "oh no, I forgot to lock this" that often leads to silent data corruption.
+[^races]: To be precise: *safe* Rust eliminates data races by construction, a value that can't be shared across threads without synchronization simply won't compile.
+It does *not* prevent race conditions in the broader sense (deadlocks, livelocks, or logic bugs in your synchronization); no type system does.
+What goes away is the "oh no, I forgot to lock this" class of silent data corruption.

 ### Composable Error Handling